IPA Prizes and Awards

 Entries are now closed.

 A number of prizes and awards are traditionally presented at the IPA’s biennial Congress, including the Hayman Prize, Elise M Hayman Award, Sacerdoti Prize, Training Today Award, Research Awards and the Tyson Prize for Candidates.
+Go to ARCHIVE.

 The Hayman Prize for Published Work Pertaining to Traumatized Children and Adults